📁Order Types

 Take-Profit (TP)

-• Trigger: Execution price (bid/ask) crossing user's TP price
+• Trigger: At bid/ask price or Price-After-Impact crossing user's TP price

 Stop-Loss (SL)